andrew/ultimate-awesome/README.md

 - [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [awesome-cloudnative](https://github.com/wh211212/awesome-cloudnative) - 💯An awesome & curated list of best applications and tools for Cloud Native.💻 .
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
+- [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources about open source: articles, books, videos, tools, funding, etc.
 - [awesome-threat-modeling](https://github.com/redshiftzero/awesome-threat-modeling) - A curated list of useful threat modeling resources.
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.